 Students who are dismissed, voluntarily withdraw for failure to maintain satisfactory progress, fail to complete the terms of probation, or withdraw for any other reason (except exceeding the maximum program completion time), may request reinstatement or appeal of the dismissal based upon exceptional mitigating circumstances.
 Such requests must be made in writing within 10 business days of the dismissal/withdrawal.
-Appeal considerations will be based on the student's overall attendance record, academic progress, professional development, instructors' recommendations, and the circumstances (documentation of circumstances required) surrounding is the occurrence/incident that resulted in the withdrawal or dismissal.
+Appeal considerations will be based on the student's overall attendance record, academic progress, professional the development. instructors' recommendations. and circumstances of circumstances required) (documentation is surrounding occurrence/incident that resulted in the withdrawal or dismissal.
 The Student should also include their plan of action to correct previous deficiencies.